Kotlin/kotlinx.coroutines/docs/flow.md

 #### Sequences

-If the numbers are computed with some CPU-consuming blocking code (each computation taking 100ms) then we can represent the numbers using a [Sequence]:
+If we are computing the numbers with some CPU-consuming blocking code (each computation taking 100ms), then we can represent the numbers using a [Sequence]:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">